OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900.md

 ### **STEP 6**:  Check the cloned databases SCN

--   In the same terminal window run the check_clone.sh script.
+-   In the same terminal window run the check_clone_181.sh script.
 This script will show the starting SCN values for the replication process startup.
 Note the CREATE_SCN for the OGGOOW181 container database.
 **NOTE: The CREATE_SCN could be different than the screenshot, so use the values you have from running the script.**

-        [oracle@OGG181DB183 Lab9]$ ./check_clone.sh
+        [oracle@OGG181DB183 Lab9]$ ./check_clone_181.sh
+        Check OGGOOW181 Database

-        SQL*Plus: Release 18.0.0.0.0 - Production on Thu Feb 7 22:45:58 2019
+        SQL*Plus: Release 18.0.0.0.0 - Production on Wed Feb 13 16:37:46 2019
         Version 18.3.0.0.0

         Copyright (c) 1982, 2018, Oracle.
 All rights reserved.